BridgeSplash/PlaceStom/README.md

   * Clear a chunk (/clearchunk, `placestom.clearchunk`)
   * Generate a server icon from the canvas around you (/generateservericon, `placestom.servericon`)
   * Implementation for [LuckPerms](https://github.com/Project-Cepi/LuckPerms)
+* Shows Joins / Leaves as a chat message

 ## Upcoming features
-* Storing the player position (or maybe in an extension?)
+* Storing the player position
-* Storing player statistics (blocks placed in total, ...)
+* Storing player leaderboard system (for blocks placed, or reputation points?)
-* A better console?

 ## Contributing
 We always want to see contributors!
 To contribute: